 I design, lead and facilitate collaborative problem-solving processes, involving diverse interests to learn together and explore solutions.

-As social psychologist in natural resource management issues, I study the relationships between people and landscapes.
+As social psychologist in natural resource management issues, I study the relationships between people, natural resources and places.

 It is because of Dr. Western’s professionalism, experience, instruction, and hard-work the Department, through ‘Collaborative Learning’, has achieved greater public support as a result of a better understanding society’s expectations and the multitude of management challenges to improve mule deer numbers"